Battle of the Atlantic: The Ocean Lifeline

-Battle of the Atlantic: The Ocean Lifeline is a 1984 video game published by Simulations Canada.
+Battle of the Atlantic: The Ocean Lifeline is computer wargame for the Apple II published in 1984 by Simulations Canada.
+An Atari ST version was released in 1988.

 Gameplay

 Battle of the Atlantic is a game in which the Battle of the Atlantic is simulated.

 Reception

 William H. Harrington reviewed the game for Computer Gaming World, and stated that "a sophisticated and highly playable simulation of this decisive World War II naval conflict."